polubis/Design-Architectural-patterns/README.md

 ##### Function doing too many things

 > BAD - The function has 3 responsibilities.
-Manages entire process of adding a user, deals with API processing and payload formatting
+Manages entire process of adding a user, deals with API processing and payload formatting.
 ```ts
 enum UserType {
     ADMIN = 'ADMIN',